PART I

 “Ideas are easy.
 Implementation is hard… I respect traction more than ideas.” — Guy Kawasaki

-- D4 – Act on lead measures (see Chapter 18).
+- D4: Act on lead measures to drive results.

-- D6 – Maintain rhythms of peer accountability (see Chapter 18).
+- D6: Maintain rhythms of peer accountability.

 Tools